The History of Speech Recognition

 In the early 90s, Dragon Systems released the first consumer speech recognition product, called the Dragon Dictate.
 In 1997, an upgrade called Dragon NaturallySpeaking was released.
 This was the first continuous speech recognition product, and it could recognise speech at a rate of 100 words per minute.
 This technology is still used today - in fact, it was acquired by Microsoft in 2021!

-There are two types of speech recognition: speaker-dependent and speaker-independent.
+There are two main types of speech recognition: speaker-dependent and speaker-independent.
+Each has its own strengths and is suited to different applications.

 Speaker-dependent speech recognition software is trained to recognize a specific voice, in a similar way to voice recognition software.

-New users have to 'train' the program by speaking to it - which often involves reading a few pages of text.
-This way, the computer can analyze the voice and learn to recognize it.
+To use it, new users must 'train' the program by speaking to it - typically by reading a few pages of text.
+This process allows the software to analyze the voice and learn to recognize it accurately.

-Speaker-independent software is designed to recognize anyone's voice, which means no training is involved.
-The software is focused on word recognition rather than a specific voice.
+Speaker-independent software, on the other hand, is designed to recognize any voice, which means no training is involved.
+The software focuses on word recognition rather than a specific voice.

-This type of speech recognition is generally less accurate, but it's the only real option for interactive voice response (IVR) applications, such as those used by call centers, as businesses can't ask callers to read pages of text before using their systems.
+While this type of speech recognition is generally less accurate, it's indispensable for applications like interactive voice response (IVR) systems - such as those used in call centers.
+Businesses can't ask every caller to read pages of text before using their systems, so speaker-independent software ensures accessibility for all users.

-Automatic transcription services, like Transcribe, use speech recognition to convert speech into text, providing you with transcripts within minutes, if not seconds.
+Automatic transcription services like Transcribe use advanced speech recognition to convert spoken words into text, providing you with accurate transcripts within minutes, if not seconds.

 The future of speech recognition